cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 -   inv0(x): This function returns the multiplicative inverse of x in F, extended to all of F by fixing inv0(0) == 0.
+    A straightforward way to implement inv0 in constant time is to compute

+    ~~~
-    To implement inv0 in constant time, compute inv0(x) := x^(q - 2).
+    inv0(x) := x^(q - 2).
+    ~~~

-    Notice on input 0, the output is 0 as required.
+    Notice that on input 0, the output is 0 as required.
+    Certain fields may allow faster inversion methods; detailed discussion of such methods is scope of this document.

 -   I2OSP and OS2IP: These functions are used to convert a byte string to and from a non-negative integer as described in {{!RFC8017}}.
+    (Note that these functions operate on byte strings in big endian byte order.)

 -   a \|\| b: denotes the concatenation of byte strings a and b.
 For example, "ABC" \|\| "DEF" == "ABCDEF".